CAPLTER/caplter-research-protocols/TempeTownLake_Datasonde/EurekaDatasonde_Calibration_Protocol.md

 ## **Following Calibrations**

-* Before returning to field, install new batteries (Note: the two battery tubes have opposite orientation).
+* Sync the internal date/time on the Manta with that on the laptop.

 * Create a new data log named YYMMDD_TTL_data, using today's date.
+Set logging interval to 20 min.
 Be sure to START LOGGING.

+* Before returning to field, install new batteries (Note: the two battery tubes have opposite orientation).

-After disconnecting the cable between Manta and computer, five red flashes on the Mata indicate that the logging is on; following the red flashes, there will be one yellow flash for each battery volt > 5.
+* After disconnecting the cable between Manta and computer, five red flashes on the Mata indicate that the logging is on; following the red flashes, there will be one yellow flash for each battery volt > 5.

 ## **Calibrations**